mantis3de/game-export-pipeline-docs/docs/panels/fix.md

 - Fix naming / add prefix
 - Recalculate normals

-Destructive operations (fill holes, triangulate n-gons, remove loose verts/zero-area faces, UV generation, collision, lightmap) are intentionally excluded.
-Use this when you want a quick cleanup without risking mesh changes.
+Geometry-changing operations (fill holes, triangulate n-gons, remove loose verts / zero-area faces) are intentionally **not** part of the addon — they're done manually with Blender's own tools after **Select & Focus**.
+Use Fix Safe when you want a quick cleanup without risking any mesh change.

 After the fixes complete, **Validation runs automatically**.

----

-## Fix All Issues

-**Fix All Issues** runs every applicable fix in the correct order:

-1. **Position fix** — pivot to bottom-centre, move origin to world `(0, 0, 0)`, apply rotation and scale.
-Skipped for objects that are parented to another object.
-2. Fix negative scale
-3. Apply scale and rotation
-4. Fill holes
-5. Remove loose vertices
-6. Remove zero-area faces
-7. Triangulate n-gons
-8. Remove empty material slots
-9. Add missing material
-10. Fix naming / add prefix
-11. Add UV map (if missing)
-12. Add missing collision (if missing — asks for UCX or UBX type first)
-13. Add lightmap UV (if missing — opens Lightmap Pack dialog)

-Each step is skipped if the mesh already passes that check, so Fix All is safe to run on assets that are partially or fully clean.

-After all steps complete, **Validation runs automatically** so the panel immediately reflects what remains.
-Issues that cannot be fixed automatically — a texture genuinely missing from disk, a poly count above the threshold — will still appear there for manual attention.
+Issues that can't be fixed safely — a texture genuinely missing from disk, a poly count above the threshold, geometry topology — remain for manual attention.

 !!! warning "Fix All moves objects to world origin"
     Step 1 translates every non-parented object so its pivot lands at `(0, 0, 0)`.
 If your meshes are part of a layout, run Fix All on a dedicated export copy rather than on the original scene.